stevef1uk/csm_demo/README.md

 export PYTHONPATH=./  # If needed to resolve import issues
 ```

+### Scaleway Serverless Container Options

+When deploying to Scaleway Serverless Containers, you can customize:

+1. **Environment Variables**:
+   - `SCALEWAY_API_KEY`: Your Scaleway API key (set as a secret)
+   - `SESSION_DIR`: Directory where session files are stored
+   - `SESSION_RETENTION_DAYS`: Days to keep session files
+   - `CLEANUP_INTERVAL_HOURS`: How often to run cleanup

+2. **Resources**:
+   - Memory: 2GB recommended for good performance
+   - vCPU: 2 vCPU recommended for faster processing
+   - Minimum Scale: 0 (scale to zero when not in use)
+   - Maximum Scale: Based on your expected traffic

+3. **Security**:
+   - Always set API keys as Secrets in the console
+   - Consider adding authentication if needed
+   - Enable HTTPS termination (recommended)

 ### Making the App Public

 To make your Gradio app publicly accessible:

 1. With the local deployment, set `share=True` in the `demo.launch()` call (already configured)
 2. For Modal deployment, the app is accessible via the provided URL
+3. For Scaleway Serverless Container, the app is automatically accessible via the provided URL

 ### Session Storage